• Home

 Even with the growing acceptance of marijuana, market forces will continue to be survival of the fittest.
 Here in Michigan, which has the highest per capita sales of marijuana in the country, many dispensaries fail due to market saturation, low wholesale prices, consolidation by large companies, and supply outpacing demand.

 “At first, it was really easy to make money at it, you know?
 And so a lot of people saw that and sort of got dollar signs in their eyes and jumped into it.
-I do think part of what we’re seeing is people that were just in it for the money are the first to bail, and so increasingly, the only people that are still involved in it are people that are really passionate about it,” said Joyle.
+I do think part of what we’re seeing is people who were just in it for the money are the first to bail, and so increasingly, the only people that are still involved in it are people that are really passionate about it,” said Joyal.

 Which is good news for growers like Boreal Cannabis in Gwinn, who are Michigan’s only Envirocann-certified operation on par with California’s very strict standards.